arkap/ovsd/Readme.md

  - `vlan` - 802.1q VLAN tag for the fake-bridge.
 To create a fake bridge both the parent and VLAN options must be given.

 Notice the option `empty` within the scope of `ovs-lan`.
 Since it does not list any `ifname`s, this ensures the bridge gets created even if it does not have members.

-## Contact

-Please post to the Google group [ovsd-dev](https://groups.google.com/forum/#!forum/ovsd-dev) if you have problems with or suggestions for ovsd.

 ## Acknowledgements